How you can contribute to our sustainability work

 By working together as a University community, we can make our campuses more sustainable.
-Here are some of the ways you can get involved and help us reach our sustainability targets.
+Join a program or group today and help us reach our sustainability targets.

 Green Impact is a change and engagement program that encourages staff and students to commit to sustainable actions.
-These actions will contribute to the University’s sustainability targets and help create a more sustainable future.
-The program runs from April to the end of September 2021.
+These actions contribute to the University’s sustainability targets and help create a more sustainable future.
+In 2022, the program runs from April to the end of September.

-Green Impact is designed as a friendly team-based competition, with a series of actions organised into bronze, silver and gold categories depending on the action’s impact.
+Green Impact is a team-based competition, with a series of actions organised into bronze, silver and gold categories depending on the impact.
 Teams can choose to make an impact in energy and emissions, waste reduction, health and wellbeing or biodiversity.

-No matter how many actions are completed, all teams are recognised and will win points.
-The actions can be completed either on campus or at home, so it doesn’t matter if you are working or studying remotely.
+No matter how many actions are completed, all teams are recognised and will be awarded points.
+The actions can be completed either on campus or at home, so you aren't impacted if you're working or studying remotely.

 All Green Impact participants will receive a monthly newsletter with helpful tips on completing actions and information on sustainability-related events to contribute further towards our sustainability targets.

 BioQuest is a worldwide competition among universities to discover, learn about and help map biodiversity for scientific research and conservation.
-BioQuest kicks off on 1 April 2021 and again on 2 August 2021 with the game lasting for a month each time.
+BioQuest kicks off on 2 August 2022 with the game lasting for a month each time.

-Teams across the University, will photograph, identify and share sighting of plants and animals.
-The more you identify, the more points for your team!
+Teams across the University photograph, identify and share sightings of plants and animals.
+The more you identify, the more points for your team.

 BioQuest isn't location specific, so even if you are working or studying from home you can get out and about in your local suburbs and upload your sightings.